arobson/consequent/docs/cache-adapters.md

 ### `create (actorType)`

-Creates and returns an eventCache instance for a specific type of actor.
+Returns a promise that resolves to an eventCache instance for a specific type of actor.

 ### `getEventsFor (actorId, lastEventId)`